Lucy-Qingya-Wu/code_challenge/README.md

 ```
 node app
 ```
-Step 5: load `http://localhost:8080`, you should see the login page.
+Step 5: load `http://localhost:8080` and you should see the login page

 Step 6: register a new account and you should see the dashboard